 Regardless of the reason, knowing where your storers come from is a great place to start – as it will help you make informed decisions moving forward.
-Of course, you can use your self storage management software to locate this data.
+Of course, you can use your self storage management software to locate this data too.

 How do storers find you?

-You should also look at how your storers find you out about you.
+You should also look at how your storers find you.
 Were they a drive-by, did they search for you online – or were they a referral?
 Combine this information with where your storers come from and you’ll get an excellent picture of which advertising channels work best.

 You may find that storers in one suburb are “drive by’s” and will pop in for a visit after work to ask for pricing – or that storers further away are seeing your ad in the local paper.